Euclid preparation. LVIII. Detecting globular clusters in the Euclid survey: Simulated VIS images with artificial globular clusters

 \subsection{Recovery fraction as a function of local surface brightness and GC magnitude}

-Figure~\ref{fig:radial} shows how the GC detectability depends on the local surface brightness at the GC location and the input \IE\ magnitude of the GCs.
+The left panel of Fig.~\ref{fig:radial} shows how the GC detectability depends on the local surface brightness at the GC location and the input \IE\ magnitude of the GCs.
 The local surface brightness at the position of each inserted GC is derived by calculating the surface brightness in an annulus between $r=\ang{;;2}$ and $r=\ang{;;3}$.
 The error bars shown are calculated as the 95\% binomial Wilson confidence intervals.

-The Euclid pipeline automatically removes foreground galaxy light if it spans more than one CCD.
+The \Euclid pipeline automatically removes foreground galaxy light if it spans more than one CCD.
 This is the case for {\tt FoV1} and {\tt FoV2} and thus here the calculated surface brightness is the background of the images plus the residual galaxy surface brightness from this removal.
 In the two most distant simulations, the galaxies are smaller and the pipeline does not attempt to remove the light and thus the calculated surface brightness includes the background plus the galaxy.

 The fraction of recovered GCs is mostly below 20\% for a surface brightness brighter than around $25\,\text{mag}\,\text{arcsec}^{-2}$ and then increases sharply to an 80--90\% recovery fraction when the local surface brightness drops below that.
 This surface brightness threshold is the same for each simulation and thus independent of distance.
 For the most distant simulation {\tt FoV4} we find a spike for the recovery fraction at $21\,\text{mag}\,\text{arcsec}^{-2}$, which is likely due to the detection of the inserted nuclear clusters in these simulations.